-We’re now into the seventh month since sequencing of the genome of SARS-Cov-2, the virus that causes Covid-19.
-My previous “vaccine race”…
+We’re now into the 10th month since sequencing of the genome of SARS-Cov-2, the virus that causes Covid-19.
+We were told, over…

 We’re now into the sixth month since the genome of the new coronavirus was sequenced.
 Twelve to 18 months is the soonest a vaccine could be available: we’ve been hearing that since late February.
 So where are we now?